Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Data-driven Tuning via Validation Objective

 We now address the general data-driven setting in which the hyperparameter $\alpha$ is tuned to minimize a validation objective $g$ evaluated on the optimal training parameters.
 As noted earlier, this formulation is general and can capture standard practices in hyperparameter tuning (e.g., tuning a regularization coefficient to minimize validation loss in LASSO).
 In this scenario, for a fixed problem instance $x$ and hyperparameter $\alpha$, the loss $\ell_\alpha(x)$ is defined as $\ell_\alpha(x) = \inf_{\theta \in \cS(x, \alpha)} g_x(\alpha, \theta)$, where $\cS(x, \alpha) = \arg \min_{\theta \in \Theta}f_x(\alpha, \theta)$.

 Recall from Assumption \ref{asmp:structural} that for any fixed problem instance $x$, $f_x(\alpha, \theta)$ and $g_x(\alpha, \theta)$ admits piecewise polynomial structure with complexity $(M_f, T_f, \Delta_f)$ and $(M_g, T_g, \Delta_g)$, respectively.
-Under such an assumption, we have the following result, which establishes the learning guarantee for the problem of data-driven hyperparameter tuning with a validation objective.
+Under this assumption, we obtain the following result, establishing the learning guarantee for data-driven hyperparameter tuning with a validation objective.

 \begin{theorem}[Pseudo-dimension -- Validation loss] Let $\cA = [\alpha_\textup{min}, \alpha_\textup{max}]^p$ and $\Theta = [\theta_\textup{min}, \theta_\textup{max}]^d$.
 Suppose that for any instance $x$, the training objective $f_x(\alpha, \theta)$ and the validation objective $g_x(\alpha, \theta)$, for $(\alpha, \theta) \in \cA \times \Theta$, admit piecewise polynomial structures (cf.~Definition~\ref{def:piecewise-poly-def}) with complexity $(M_f, T_f, \Delta_f)$ and $(M_g, T_g, \Delta_g)$, respectively.
 Then, the pseudo-dimension of the function class $\cL= \{\ell_\alpha: \cX \rightarrow [-H, H] \mid \alpha \in \cA\}$, where $\ell_\alpha(x) = \inf_{\theta \in \cS(x, \alpha)}g_x(\alpha, \theta)$ and $\cS(x, \alpha) = \arg \min_{\theta \in \Theta}f_x(\alpha, \theta)$, is bounded by